AgoraIO/video-sdk-samples-unity/Docs-Examples/readme.md

-# Agora Video SDK sample projects for Unity
+# Agora Video SDK sample projects for Unit

 This repository contains code from the following demo projects presented in Agora documentation: